Edchja/cheat-sheet/linux/configuration.md

         }
 ```

 To use that script, create a `.zsh_aliases` file in your **root** directory and paste the code above.
-After that you'll need to add the following code to your `.zshrc` file.
+After that, you'll need to add the following code to your `.zshrc` file.
 So that the code can be used in zsh

 ```bash
 if [ -f ~/.zsh_aliases ]; then